orazefabian/homecluster/README.md

     - `cert-manager`: Automated TLS certificate management. 🔑
     - `metallb`: Load balancer for bare-metal clusters. ⚖️
     - `ingress-nginx`: HTTP and HTTPS routing for services. 🌍
-    - `secrets-backup`: Custom backup solution for k8s secrets.
+    - `secrets-backup`: Custom backup solution for k8s secrets. 📥
+    - `reloader`: Make your pods reload on secrets or configmap changes. ⟳

 3. **ArgoCD Configuration** (`argocd.yaml`):
     This file defines an ApplicationSet for syncing all resources to the cluster via ArgoCD.